 However, this can be a dangerous strategy.
 Without direct support from Microsoft, Windows XP is vulnerable to viruses and malware that would quickly be patched on Windows 10.
 This means

 If you're still running Windows XP, it's likely that your device is quite old and so may not be eligible for an upgrade to Windows 10.
 It's worth checking full device compatibility on the Microsoft website.

 Should Windows 10 not be available, it's probably time to buy a new laptop or PC.
 Our best budget laptops chart is a good place to start.

-If you do decide to update to Windows 10, you'll have to do a clean installation as there's no way to upgrade and keep your files, settings and programs.
+If you can't afford that, you may still be able to install Windows 10.
+You'll have to do a clean installation as there's no way to upgrade and keep your files, settings and programs.
 It isn't a limitation of Windows 10 but of XP: even if you wanted to upgrade to Windows 7 from XP you'd have to wipe your hard disk and start again.

 How much does Windows 10 cost?

-You can read our review of Windows 10 but the bottom line is that it is certainly the best version of Windows yet.
+You can read our comparison of Windows XP and Windows 10 but the bottom line is Windows 10 is certainly the best version of Windows yet.

 Should I upgrade from Windows XP?

-Another great upgrade is an SSD.
+Another great upgrade for an older PC or laptop is an SSD.
 Solid-state drives are much, much faster than traditional hard disks and can give a new lease of life to a PC you thought was destined for the scrap heap.
 Here's how to install an SSD in your PC (or upgrade your laptop to an SSD).